IainKnox/tetris-javascript/README.md

 <p>&nbsp</p>

 ## Media
-The images used throughout the site were sourced from an open source gallery in Pexels.
+The images used throughout the site were sourced from an open source gallery in Pixabay

 Icons used throughout the site for social media and card graphics were sourced from the free kit made available on Font Awesome